 The Stronachlachar and Inversnaid Life Plan is the outcome of a resident-led consultation initiated by Strathard Community Council, with funding support from Loch Lomond and The Trossachs National Park.
-It has been created over two consultations held at the Stronachlachar Pier Café in March 2019, with follow-up online questionnaires.
+It has been created over three community discussions held at the Stronachlachar Pier Café in March 2019 and September 2023, with follow-up online questionnaires.
 The process was designed and facilitated by the Community Chartering Network (CCN).
 Each consultation was followed-up by an outcomes document written by CCN and all participants were invited to amend or object to any part of these written summaries.
-Online questionnaires for those who could not attend the consultations were created for contributions and comments to be included in the Life Plan, which were programmed by a resident of Kinlochard.
-Between the consultations and online questionnaires, over 60% of residents have inputted into the Stronachlachar and Inversnaid Life Plan, representing over 90% of the households in the Wards.
+Online questionnaires for those who could not attend the consultations were created for contributions and comments to be included in the Life Plan.
+Between the consultations and online questionnaires, over 60% of residents inputted into the original Stronachlachar and Inversnaid Community Life Plan, representing over 90% of the households in the Wards.
+For the Community Life Plan upgrade meeting, which took place in September 2023, again directly involved the participation of a majority of residents in the Ward.
+The present version is the outcome of all that was discussed and agreed.